pay-theory/pay-theory-docs/API/MAIN.md

 For a merchant or system, the key should have their merchant_uid followed by a semicolon and their secret key:

 `Authorization: MERCHANT_UID;SECRET_KEY`

+**Note:** The secret key is not the same as the API key.
+You can find your secret key in the PayTheory Portal under the Settings tab.

+This key should be stored securely and not shared with anyone.
+It should be used server side, stored in an environment variable, and not embedded in your mobile applications or websites.

+## POST GraphQL Query

 Queries are then executed by sending POST HTTP requests to the endpoint: